Stefan Takov

 Stefan Takov (born 6 August 2002) is a Serbian taekwondo practitioner.
 He is a two-time medalist in the men's 74 kg at the World Taekwondo Championships.
 He also won the gold medal in his event at the 2022 European Taekwondo Championships held in Manchester, United Kingdom.

+Career

 In 2022, he competed in the men's 80 kg event at the Mediterranean Games held in Oran, Algeria.
 He won his first match and he was then eliminated in his second match by eventual bronze medalist Apostolos Telikostoglou of Greece.

 He competed in the men's 80 kg event at the 2024 Summer Olympics held in Paris, France.